Chelsea have officially announced the departure of Tiemoue Bakayoko, their midfielder, as his contract has expired.

 The 47-year-old only lasted four months in the role, and was sacked after a 3-0 defeat to Manchester United.
 Nuno had won the manager of the month in August, but left the club in eighth place with five wins and five defeats in the Premier League.

 A home 3-1 win over Nottingham Forest threatened to arrest the slump and appeared set to give Conte the chance to see out the campaign, but after launching a furious tirade against his own "selfish players" following the dramatic draw at Southampton, chairman Daniel Levy and the board were prompted into action.

 Conte left Spurs after winning 41 of his 76 matches in charge of Tottenham, ending his spell with a 53.94 win percentage.

 Reported net worth

-After earning a reported £6.5million per season during his time at Chelsea, Conte was worth an estimated £10million after his sacking, according to the Daily Express.
+After earning a reported £6.5million per season during his time at Chelsea, he was believed to be on £12m-a-year at Tottenham.